mohitrajvardhan17/Enterprise-Trouble-Management/Requirements/user-interface-a.md

 ### Identify user table name.
     ETM_People
 ### Identify all the required column (NAME, TYPE, SIZE, REQUIRED, IS NULL, DEFAULT)
-    (Username, CHARACTER, 30, Yes, NOT NULL, No) (Signum_ID, VARCHAR, 7, Yes, NOT NULL, No) (First_Phone_Number, INTEGER, 10, Yes, NOT NULL, No) (Second_Phone_Number, BIGINT, 19, No, NULL, No)
+    (Name, CHARACTER, 30, Yes, NOT NULL, No) (Signum_ID, VARCHAR, 7, Yes, NOT NULL, No) (First_Phone_Number, INTEGER, 10, Yes, NOT NULL, No) (Second_Phone_Number, BIGINT, 19, No, NULL, No)